 - I Am Pusheen the Cat by Claire Belton

-Hope this list gave you some good ideas for what to read next.
+Hope my list gives you some good ideas for books to read in 2018.
 If you have questions about any of these books, contact me.
-I love to talk about books!
+I love to talk about books.
+Happy new year and happy reading!

 ps.
 This post contains affiliate links.
 If you make a purchase via one of these links, I will be paid a commission at no cost to you, and you will be helping me devote more time to writing.
-Thank you and happy reading!
+Thank you!

 * indicates that I read this book in a previous year, and I read it again this year.